- network security & network forensics

 - network measurements (active & passive)

 I obtained my Ph.D.
 (Dr. rer. nat.) in computer science from the Technical University of Munich, Germany, in the group of Prof Anja Feldmann, PhD in 2005 and my Diploma (MSc) from the Saarland University, Saarbrücken, Germany in 2002.

 Cyber Security Research

 The term Cybersecurity has become a buzzword in the recent years.
 It's overloaded and doesn't mean much anymore.
 Many people, including me, try to avoid the word as much as possible.
 In a university context, however, it's a student magnet.
-We see a very high demand in 'cyber security education', but it should be clearly understood that 'cyber security' is not a scientific discipline in itself.
-Instead it combines insights from many other great disciplines: for example, from computer science it takes secure software design, or how to build intrusion detection systems, methods for vulnerability testing, and so on; cryptography is rooted in mathematics; psychology helps to understand human factors; aspects of forensic science are used by law enforcement agencies; social sciences, business and economic understanding is essential; operational and strategic risk management models & audits help with reducing the threats in day-to-day operations; and of course legal and political disciplines are required.
+We see a very high demand in 'cybersecurity education', but it should be clearly understood that 'cybersecurity' is not a scientific discipline in itself.
+Instead it combines insights from many other disciplines: for example, from computer science it takes secure software design, or how to build intrusion detection systems, methods for vulnerability testing, and so on; cryptography is rooted in mathematics; psychology helps to understand human factors; aspects of forensic science are used by law enforcement agencies; social sciences, business and economic understanding is essential; operational and strategic risk management models & audits help with reducing the threats in day-to-day operations; and of course legal and political disciplines are required.

 For me the term 'cybersecurity' is simply an expression meaning interdisciplinary.
 In fact interdisciplinarity and effective communication are the only way we can fight today's problems in 'cyberspace'.
 It is the combination of knowledge and insights from several great areas of science that is required to secure 'cyberspace'.
 This is exiting, interesting, but also very challenging.